TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- And create a single trapezoid body
 	- Don't do raycast
 		- simply query the  right before the physics step (after applying the crosshair's direction to player rotation)

-- Also it's critical to lengthen the hand for pistol

-- USP
-	- RoF: 160-170

 - Leaderboards shown in the main menu
 - "Host a server" button right in the arena builder